 List of new and amended HKFRS

-The Institute has published the list of amended Hong Kong Financial Reporting Standards (HKFRS) that are applicable to December 2022 year-end.
+The Institute has published the list of new and amended Hong Kong Financial Reporting Standards (HKFRS) that are applicable to December 2023 year-end.

 Auditing and assurance

 Invitation to comment

 The Institute is seeking comments on the International Auditing and Assurance Standards Board (IAASB) Exposure Draft on Proposed Narrow Scope Amendments to International Standards on Quality Management; International Standards on Auditing (ISAs); and International Standard on Review Engagements 2400 (Revised) Engagements to Review Historical Financial Statement, as a Result of the Revisions to the Definitions of Listed Entity and Public Interest Entity (PIE) in the International Ethics Standards Board for Accountants (IESBA) Code by 8 March.

 These proposed revisions have two key objectives.
 First, they would align definitions and requirements in the IAASB standards with new definitions for publicly traded and PIEs in the IESBA Code.
 Second, the amendments would extend the applicability of existing differential requirements for listed entities to meet heightened stakeholder expectations regarding audits of PIE.